Ayushmi-Adh/100DaysofCoding/README.md

    **"print(f"Each person should pay ${round(each_person, 2)}")"**

--In this line of code, the print() function uses an f-string to create a formatted string that displays the calculated amount each person should pay.
+-In this line of code, the `print()` function uses an `f-string` to create a formatted string that displays the calculated amount each person should pay.
 Here's the breakdown of how it works:

-1.f"...": The f before the string indicates that it's an f-string.
+1.f"...": The f before the string indicates that it's an `f-string`.

 2.{round(each_person, 2)}: The expression within the curly braces is evaluated and replaced with the rounded value of each_person with 2 decimal places.